laggardkernel/ViPER4Android/README.md

 1.deep_buffer and raw removal for more compatibility.
 2.Fix broken /system/vendor/etc/audio_effects.conf on OnePlus3Oxygen.
-3.Use "CACHEMOD=true" to setprops by modifying build.prop on demand.
+3.Use "CACHEMOD=true" to setprops by post-fs.sh or post-fs-data.sh, or
+4.Use "BUILDPROP=true"to setprops by replacing build.prop.